Guide to Using a Personal Loan for a Laptop Purchase

 Cons of Using Personal Loans for Laptops

-Interest charges add to the cost of the purchase Personal loan impact on credit score can be significant.
-Missing a payment or defaulting on a personal loan could damage your credit score Having debt to pay off can be stressful
+Interest charges add to the cost of the purchase Impact on credit score can be significant if you miss a payment or default on your loan Having debt to pay off can be stressful

 Can Students Use Personal Loans for Laptops?